imqueue/core/README.md

    in queue.
 Up to ~20-25K of 1Kb messages per second on i7 core by benchmarks.
  - **No timers or constant redis polling** used for implementation, as result - no delays in delivery and low CPU usage on application workers.
-When idling id does not consume resources!
+When idling it does not consume resources!
  - **Supports gzip compression for messages** (decrease traffic usage, but slower).
  - **Concurrent workers model supported**, the same queue can have multiple